chevere/docs/library/Regex.md

 # Regex

-The `Chevere/Regex/Regex` component is in charge of providing tooling for regex patterns.
+The Regex component is in charge of providing tooling for regex patterns.

 ## Creating Regex